 Currency in Antigua and Barbuda?
 Eastern Caribbean dollar (XCD).
 US currency is also accepted almost everywhere.
 Check the latest exchange rate here.

 Electrical Plugs in Antigua and Barbuda?
 230V / 60Hz.
 Plug types A (two flat parallel pins) and plug type B (two flat parallel pins and a grounding pin).
-We recommend getting a universal travel adapter to never worry about having the right plug on your travels!
+We recommend getting to never worry about having the right plug on your travels!

 Languages Spoken in Antigua and Barbuda?
 English is the official language of Antigua and Barbuda.
 As many of the residents are descendants of African slaves, their English has been influenced by African words and phrases.
 Linguists consider the dialect to be a type of Creole English, Leeward Caribbean Creole and Patwa.